Malians in France's Little Bamako worry from afar

-MONTREUIL, France, Jan 16 (Reuters) - Maiga Cousmane doesn’t speak French.
+MONTREUIL, France (Reuters) - Maiga Cousmane doesn’t speak French.
 He has no money and still no place to live, three months after escaping the chaotic north of Mali, crossing the Algerian border and arriving by boat to France, where he made it to the capital.

 But the 23-year-old in leather jacket and jeans feels slightly less adrift among his countrymen in the Paris suburb of Montreuil, often called “Little Bamako” and home to the bulk of France’s 100,000 Malian immigrants.